ATUKULU (POHA) DOSA OR APPAM WITH VADA CURRY

 2. Now heat oil in the wok or kadai.
 Drop the batter to small balls.
 And deep fry till slightly golden brown.

-3. While we do this... we have to make the curry for this in which we put these vadas for soaking.
+3. While we do this... we have to make kurma in which we are going to add these vadas.

 Ingredients :